EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 1. Fees Were Insufficient

-One of the common reasons for any visa denial is filing the wrong fees to the wrong places and it still stands as one of the common EB-1C rejection reasons.
-Due to the ever-changing nature of immigration law, fees and filing structures are also fluctuating.
-With new laws and policies being put into place each year, it shouldn’t surprise us that the fees change as well.
+One of the most common reasons for visa denials is paying the wrong fees to sending them to the wrong place, a major contributing factor to EB-1C rejection.
+Due to the ever-changing nature of immigration law, fees and filing structures are constantly fluctuating.

 2. Inconsistent Information

-The USCIS will either reject or deny your petition on account of incorrect, inconsistent, or missing information.
-This can cost you both time and money as the petition will need to be resubmitted with a new filing fee.
+The USCIS will either reject or deny your petition for incorrect, inconsistent, or missing information.
+This can cost you both time and money, as the petition will need to be resubmitted with a new filing fee.

 3. Criminal History/ Violation of Status